ucsb-cs56/ucsb-cs56.github.io/_topics/javadoc_publishing_old_way.md

 ---
-topic: "javadoc: publishing to github pages from a private repo"
+topic: "javadoc: publishing to github pages from a private repo (the old way)"
 desc: "step-by-step instructions"
 indent: true
 ---